 Lucy and Meg explain why you sometimes find holes in your jar of Lucy Bee Coconut Oil, what 'pearling' is and how often the Lucy Bee filling process is checked.

-Only coconuts are processed at the plant that produces Lucy Bee Coconut Oil and the UK BRC Grade A packaging facility is nut free and peanut free.
+Only coconuts are processed at the plant that produces Lucy Bee Coconut Oil and the UK BRC Grade A packaging facility is nut free, dairy free and peanut free.

 Winfried Fuchshofen PhD, Director Fair Trade Sustainability Alliance (FairTSA) confirms the following :